MICHIGAN STATE FAIR

 Where can I find the daily schedule?

 There’s tons of stuff to do at the Michigan State Fair!
-From the racing pigs to the Rock ‘N’ Roll K9’s to the High Dive, to the Raminator, Pepsi Contest Central and the Shrine Circus, plus our exterior music and cultural stages and our demonstration stages on the interior of the building.
+From the racing pigs to the Rock ‘N’ Roll K9’s to the Pepsi Contest Central and the Shrine Circus, plus our exterior music and cultural stages and our demonstration stages on the interior of the building.
 Find the complete day-by-day schedule HERE.
 You can also find a schedule located on the maps that are distributed at the entrance to the fair.

 What are the height requirements for rides?